 DIY Socially Responsible Investing

-This is probably the preferred route if you want to be thorough.
-By choosing your own stocks, you can make sure you invest only in those stocks most closely matching your own concept of socially responsible business behavior.
+If you have the time and patience to pick and choose your own stocks, you can make sure you invest only in those stocks most closely matching your own concept of socially responsible business behavior.

 Be sure to be thorough in investigating any company you want to invest in.
 It is highly possible a company with an excellent track record on labor relations and the environment may have significant subsidiary operations involved in businesses outside of your scope.